Coder-Kev/netninja-sveltekit_tutorial/README.md

 ## Did the course but chose the lastest and greatest Svelte Packages on install.

-Adapted the routes, layouts and errors to the new way of doing thinges For Example:
+Adapted the routes, layouts and errors to the new way of doing things in sveltekit

+For Example:
 - index.svelte -> +page.svelte
+- __layout.svelte -> +layout.svelte
+- inline script module -> +page.js
 - route inheritance for layouts
-- error handling
+- error handling with +error.svelte